 Predicting future purchases

-Cohort analysis can be used to understand and predict purchasing behaviors among consumers.
+Cohort analysis can be used to understand and predict purchasing behaviours among consumers.
 How long does an average consumer continue to make repeat purchases?
 Or what is the average time between consecutive purchases?

 For instance, an online clothing company, Spearmint LOVE used cohort analysis to understand purchasing trends among expecting and new mothers.
 Based on this insight, the company could predict the consumer’s next purchase and accordingly personalize their marketing message.
 The result was a nearly 1000% year-on-year growth for the company between 2015 and 2016.